 This 2025 Upper Ocklawaha River Basin BMAP incorporates new legislative requirements that are now in effect.
-This document is to be used as a supplement to the 2007 and 2014 BMAPs as well as the 2019 BMAP Amendment.
+The 2025 BMAP builds upon the earlier BMAPs and adds new management strategies and analyses that continue the restoration efforts to date.
 In 2028, DEP anticipates the completion of a model revision to the Upper Ocklawaha River Basin because of a larger effort to model the entire St. Johns River Basin.
 This work will provide the necessary technical support for potential updates to allocations to meet the TMDLs and achieve the requirements of the BMAPs, including the Upper Ocklawaha River BMAP.
 After model completion, DEP will reevaluate and, if necessary, adopt another iteration of the Upper Ocklawaha River BMAP which may include updated pollutant loading information and updates to required reductions for the responsible stakeholders.

-This BMAP provides for phased implementation under subparagraph 403.067(7)(a)1., F.S., and this adaptive management process will continue until the TMDLs are met.
+This BMAP provides for phased implementation under subparagraph 403.067(7)(a)1., F.S., and this adaptive management process will continue until the TMDLs are achieved and maintained.
 The phased BMAP approach allows for incrementally reducing nutrient loadings through the implementation of projects, while simultaneously monitoring and conducting studies to better understand water quality dynamics (sources and response variables) in each impaired waterbody.